 - Or have you become interested in our related Genius Journey training programs?
 Contact us if you would like to learn more.

 © Dr. Detlef Reis 2020.
-The article is published in the Thinkergy Blog on September 10, 2020, and will be re-published in the Bangkok Post within the coming weeks.
+The article is published in the Thinkergy Blog on September 10, 2020, and is earmarked to be re-published in the Bangkok Post on October 8, 2020.

 Title photo: Genius Journey excursion to the “Mall of Vanity.”